jennifert/jekyll-site/_posts/2015-03-14-IIS7-Development-Environment.markdown

 ### Download and install WordPress
 [WordPress.org](http://wordpress.org/download/) always has the latest versions (4.1.1 at the time of writing).
 Also, check out the [translations](https://make.wordpress.org/polyglots/teams/) to download WordPress in your language, though some of these ay not be the latest.

-To use WordPress just for something like a blog, unzip into your webroot, and change the file name:
+To use WordPress just for something like a blog, unzip into your web root, and change the file name:
 <code>C:\webroot\blog</code>

 To have WordPress at the root, move all the files instead the unzipped "wordpress" folder right into your root.